victorgasior3/Fragor-Portum/README.md

 Map Listing             : MAP01 - "Cold Open" by Rivi_the_Warlock
                           MAP02 - "Maintenance Deck" by Rivi_the_Warlock
+                          MAP03 - "Blue-Line Beatdown" by Rivi_the_Warlock
-                          MAP03 - "Civilian Center" by Rivi_the_Warlock
+                          MAP04 - "Civilian Center" by Rivi_the_Warlock

-Music Listing           : MAP01 - "The Underworld" by Sonic Mayham
+Music Listing           : MAP01 - "Rage" by Sonic Mayham
-                          MAP02 - "Gun Pointed at the Head of the Universe" by Martin O'Donnell & Michael Salvatori MAP03a - "Goin' Down the Fast Way" by Lee Jackson MAP03b - "Into the Dragon's Den" by Symphony X Intermission - "Out on the Water" by Blind Guardian Title - "Fiddler on the Green" by Demons & Wizards Text screen - "n/a"
+                          MAP02 - "Clay" by Jimmy
+                          MAP03 - "Flee" by Stewboy
+                          MAP04 - "Redshift" by Jimmy
+                          Intermission - "Lunar Transit" by Jimmy
+                          Title - "Catnip Forest" by Bloo
+                          Text screen - "n/a"